What is homeowners insurance?

 What should I do if I have a complaint or question about my homeowners contract?

-If you still have a question after discussing your concerns with your agent and/or company, you may contact the North Dakota Insurance Department for advice.
-Many homeowners insurance companies look at consumer credit information to decide:
+If you still have a question after discussing your concerns with your agent and/or company, you may contact the North Dakota Insurance Department.

-Is a mobile homeowner policy the same as a homeowners policy?
+Is a mobile homeowners policy the same as a homeowners policy?

-A mobile home owners policy is generally a package policy with limited broad peril coverage, and generally is not as comprehensive as a homeowners policy.
-Coverage is most often based upon an actual cash value basis, not on replacement cost basis.
+A mobile homeowners policy is generally a package policy with limited broad peril coverage and generally is not as comprehensive as a homeowners policy.
+Coverage is most often based upon an actual cash value (ACV) basis, not on a replacement cost basis.

 Can I buy a homeowners policy for my mobile home?